Skip to Main Content

 Apprentice icon, a light-skinned female presenting person holding the moon in one hand and a laptop in the other while wearing headphones connected to the laptop.

 Scientists spend time learning about their topic of study before making observations or collecting data.
 Therefore, we recommend learning about eclipses as the first step for everyone participating in this project!
-To be an Apprentice you must complete Apprentice Training Lessons and take the Apprentice Certification quiz to earn your Apprentice certificate!

 After completing this training you should be able to understand: